The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note covers situations where the person could be liable to a civil penalty for evading import VAT and for contravening customs law.

-the person engages in any conduct for
+the person engages in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.